populse/mri_conv/README.md

 <p></p>

+	26/06/2023: version 23.3.0a
+	Bug fixed:
+		- Dicom : problem with bvec/bval for some Dicom solved
+	Others:
+		- some fields added in DictionaryMRI_System.yml : Slice_Gap, Slice Thickness In Acq.

+<p></p>

 	05/04/2023: version 23.2.0a
 	Features added:
 		- all : 'Directory' field added in the naming choice for exporting files to Nifti